 The luminosity depends on the intensity and phase space density of the interacting beams.
-The design luminosity of 10^{30} cm-2sec-1 can be achieved with as few as 1.8×10^{11} protons and 1.8×10^{11} antiprotons of appropriate The number and phase-space density of antiprotons phase space density. produced by bombarding a dense target with one pulse of protons from the Main Ring are too small by orders of magnitude to achieve the design luminosity.
+The design luminosity of $10^{30} \,\mathrm{cm}^{-2} \,\mathrm{sec}^{-1}$ can be achieved with as few as 1.8×10^{11} protons and 1.8×10^{11} antiprotons of appropriate phase space density.
+The number and phase-space density of antiprotons produced by bombarding a dense target with one pulse of protons from the Main Ring are too small by orders of magnitude to achieve the design luminosity.
 Thus it is necessary to collect many pulses of antiprotons in an accumulator ring and to increase their phase-space density, i. e. to cool them, by roughly six orders of magnitude.
-To minimize user frustration and maximize the average luminosity, the accumulation time should be as short as possible, at least short compared to the luminosity lifetime, which is expected to be larger than thirty hours.
+To minimize user frustration and maximize the average luminosity, the accumulation time should be as short as possible, at least short compared to the luminosity lifetime, which is expected to be larger than twenty hours.
 The second goal of the project is to accumulate and cool the required number of antiprotons in five hours or less, starting with no antiprotons in the Accumulator.